stackbuilders/tutorials/tutorials/haskell/bdd-in-haskell-with-hspec/tutorial.md

 language (EDSL) for defining BDD specs.
 A spec is organized in a tree structure defined in terms of `describe` and `it`.

-The `describe` clause shows the name of the function or feature, which behavior we are going to specify.
+The `describe` clause shows the name of the function or feature which behavior we are going to specify.

-This clause can contain multiple `it` clauses, which shows a textual description of the expected behavior.
+This clause can contain multiple `it` clauses that show a textual description of the expected behavior.

 And inside the `it` clauses, we place the expectations.
-Expectations are implementations of the expectance of a certain behavior, and commonly use the word `should`.
+Expectations are implementations of the expectancy of a certain behavior, and commonly use the word `should`.
 Examples of this expectation functions are `shouldBe`, `shouldSatisfy`, etc.

 ### The Luhn algorithm

-While trying to choose the "perfect" sample for a BDD tutorial, I got suddenly inspired by one of the first exercises I saw in the [CIS-194][cis-194] course, which personally, I consider a great Haskell introduction material.
+While trying to choose the "perfect" sample for a BDD tutorial, I got suddenly inspired by one of the first exercises I saw in the [CIS-194][cis-194] course.
+Personally, I consider it a great Haskell introduction material.

 Luhn is an algorithm used to validate credit card numbers.
-The algorithm is very simple in its conception, and thus can make a great option to watch BDD in action.
+The algorithm is very simple in its conception, thus, can make a great option to watch BDD in action.

 Given an integer number, the Luhn algorithm follows these steps: